How to file a Request for Reconsideration (RfR)

 By mail

-You may also complete an RfR form and submit it to us by mail.
+You may also complete a Request for Reconsideration form and submit it to us by mail.

 Contact us

-If you need help or have any questions about filing an RfR, please feel free to contact us for assistance.
+If you need help or have any questions about filing a Request for Reconsideration, please feel free to contact us for assistance.